 - The ability to work cooperatively and independently (We’re here to guide you, but we also like to let our interns learn some things on the fly, and on their own)

-- A burning desire to master the magical art of the journalism craft!
+- A burning desire to master the magical art of journalism!

 MONEY, MONEY, MONEY!
 MONEY! (sung in the tune of the O’Jays):

 The internship lasts three months with a monthly stipend of $800.
 If applicable (meaning that we think you do a great job and you like it here) there’s a possibility for the internship to be extended for another three months.